iwamatsu/debian-lts-changelog-tool/README.md

 ./update-debian-lts-changelogs.py -s buster
 ```

+When run, it downloads Sources.gz for (old)oldstable, LTS, and ELTS, and stores
+the latest version information and changelog files for the source packages
+provided in each section in the changelogs directory.
+This is updated each time it is run.

 2. Create changelog diff between Debian stable + Debian LTS to /tmp/changelog.SUITE.

-Download Sources.gz for Debian stable and Debian LTS.
+Download Sources.gz for Debian oldstable and Debian LTS.
 Output d/changelog of updated packages to /tmp/changelog.SUITE.

 ```